 Taking Control of Your Emotions Starts with Awareness

-to rank our suffering.
+about our belief that we need to rank our suffering.
 We tend to rationalize that our challenges aren’t as bad as other people’s and therefore we should disregard our own suffering.

-There is a notion that empathy is finite and there isn’t enough empathy for others AND ourselves.
-There is enough to go around.
-Honor yourself and acknowledge the awareness that you are in fact suffering and that is OK.
+There is a notion that empathy is finite and there isn’t enough empathy for others and ourselves.
+But there is enough to go around.
+Honor yourself and acknowledge the awareness that you are in fact suffering and that you want to feel better.

+Awareness implies that you put yourself into an observer role of your own life - your thoughts, your emotions, your actions, and your habits.
 Being the observer of what’s happening within you allows you to make the conscious decisions about how to proceed.
 If I’m sad, do I want to feel that sadness right in that moment?
 Do I want to assess what’s at the core of my sadness?
 Do I want to change my focus to something else?
 All these decisions can only happen when you bring awareness to your every thought and action.

 Focus on What’s Important to YOU

-it is that when our work is grounded in caring for others it is so meaningful.”
+One of our clients, a CEO of a global company with 2,500 employees, said to me “If it’s anything I have learned, it is that when our work is grounded in caring for others it is so meaningful.”
 Did you catch that?
 She has a clear focus on how to run her company, a focus to care for others.
 What is your focus?

 4 Key Ways to Help You Stay Focused

-2. Maintain a routine of habits that nourish your soul.
+Maintain a routine of habits that nourish your soul.
 For me that’s 7-8 hours of sleep, meditation, some form of movement, nourishing meals, and connecting with God.

-4. Connect with the people you love, people that uplift you and love you back.
+Connect with the people you love, people that uplift you and love you back.

 What are the things you want to focus on in the coming months?
 We are here to help!
 Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.